PgBulkInsert/PgBulkInsert/README.md

 PgBulkInsert is a Java library for Bulk Inserts to PostgreSQL using the Binary COPY Protocol.

-It provides a wrapper around the PostgreSQL [Copy command]:
+It provides a wrapper around the PostgreSQL [COPY command]:

 > The [COPY command] is a PostgreSQL specific feature, which allows efficient bulk import or export of
 > data to and from a table.
 This is a much faster way of getting data in and out of a table than using